10 Easy Ways to Fix iPhone Error 4013 [Complete Guide]

 If this doesn’t fix the error, try connecting your iPhone to a different USB port, or plug the iPhone into a different computer.

 The good thing about this method is it is free and easy to use.
-However, if the error keeps showing, then the issue is not with your USB cable.
+But if the error keeps showing, then the issue is not with your USB cable.
 You should try something else.

 Method 10: Free Up Some Space on iPhone